nkholski/phaser-animated-tiles/README.md

 };
 ```

-### Use the plugin
+### 2. Use the plugin API

 To initilize the plugin you just need to pass the tilemap you want to animate to the plugin.
-The plugin requires a dynamic tilemap to work.
+The plugin requires a dynamic layers to work.

 ```
 function create ()